idleberg/Bootstrap-Listr/README.md

 ## Deployment

-Deploy `dist/` to your server, if necessary rename `config.json-example` to `config.json`.
+Deploy the entire `dist/` folder to your server.
 All files that should be accessible in the browser go into the `_public` folder (you can change the folder in the config).
-Depending on your Apache settings, you might have to uncomment the `RewriteBase` setting in the `.htaccess` file (maybe add parent folder name after the slash.)
+Depending on your Apache settings, you might have to uncomment the `RewriteBase` setting in the `.htaccess` file and maybe add parent folder name right after the slash.

 ## Options

 You can configure a number of settings in the file `config.json`:

-* Optional columns for size, modified date, permissions
+* Optional columns for size modified date
 * Document icons
-* File viewer for images, videos, audio and source code
+* File viewer for images, videos, audio, source code and HTML
 * Search box to filter results
 * Column sorting
 * Responsive tables